eyebrow-fish/stupid-simple-blog/README.md

 # stupid-simple-blog

-Simple server-side rendering with Go HTML template, and backed by a PSQL.
+Simple server-side rendering with Go HTML templates and backed by PSQL.
 It doesn't get much more simple.

 # dev